Illegal trade seizures: Helmeted hornbills

 - the majority of seizures occur in or are attributed to China, highlighting its role as a major consumer country for helmeted hornbill casques.
-Markets in Laos offering hornbill casques appear to be catering to Chinese buyers;
+Markets in Laos offering hornbill casques appear to be catering to Chinese buyers

-- Chinese nationals are visiting source countries such as Indonesia to facilitate this trade;
+- Chinese nationals are visiting source countries such as Indonesia to facilitate this trade

-- key export hubs in Indonesia include the airports of Supadio, in Pontianak, West Kalimantan, and Sepinggan airport, in Balikpapan East Kalimantan;
+- key export hubs in Indonesia include the airports of Supadio, in Pontianak, West Kalimantan, and Sepinggan airport, in Balikpapan East Kalimantan

-- key imports hubs in China include Hong Kong and Shenzhen, with the coast between Hong Kong and Putian appearing to be a potential transit hub;
+- key imports hubs in China include Hong Kong and Shenzhen, with the coast between Hong Kong and Putian appearing to be a potential transit hub

 - Putian is highlighted as a potential processing centre of helmeted hornbill casques.

-Urgent action is required!
+Urgent action is required.
 The same organised criminal syndicates responsible for the international trade in wildlife such as pangolins and tigers are also profiting from the trade in this magnificent hornbill, putting the species at risk of extinction.

 Despite repeated alerts provided to law enforcement authorities in China of the existence of the carving of helmeted hornbill casques in the same locations as ivory, rosewood and pangolin scales, there have yet to be any meaningful enforcement efforts targeting the carving industry for using illegal wildlife parts.

-EIA calls on the Government of China to conduct targeted, intelligence-led investigations of carving operations within areas historically associated with the ivory and rosewood carving industry and highlighted by this map as potential key nodes, such as Xianyou and Putian in Fujian Province.
+We call on the Government of China to conduct targeted, intelligence-led investigations of carving operations within areas historically associated with the ivory and rosewood carving industry and highlighted by this map as potential key nodes, such as Xianyou and Putian in Fujian Province.

 We welcomes referenced information to update the map and the dataset is available for research and analysis on request.
 Please contact us.